ROS2swarm/ROS2swarm/README.md

 | config/robot_type/pattern_domain/pattern_type/pattern_name.yaml | The parameter configuration for the pattern.
 There is one file for each robot type.      |
 | launch/pattern_domain/pattern_type/pattern_name.launch.py       | The launch file starting the ROS node with the parameters specified in pattern_name.yaml.|

-To add a new pattern, copy the files from any existing pattern, e.g. the drive pattern, and implement the desired behavior.
+To add a new pattern, copy the files from any existing pattern, e.g., the drive pattern, and implement the desired behavior.
 Also remember to add the files of the new pattern to the setup.py and to register the main function of the new pattern there.
 The new pattern can be started via the start_*.sh scripts with the name defined in the setup.py.

 <a name="launch_script_overview"></a>
 #### **Launch script overview**
 The provided launch scripts help the user to start ROS2swarm and to execute the desired behaviors.
 There are several scripts which are chained.
 In this section we explain their purpose and internal call order.
-We provide scripts both for starting desired swarm behaviors in simulation and on the real robot.
+We provide scripts both for starting desired swarm behaviors in simulation and on the real robots.

 <a name="simulation"></a>
 ##### **Simulation**